Safety First: Preparing Your Home For Your Growing Adult Dog

 Block Off Restricted Areas

-To prevent your dog from accessing restricted areas in your home, use baby gates or temporary barriers.
+To prevent your dog from accessing restricted areas in your home, use gates or temporary barriers.
 This can include blocking off stairways, certain rooms, or areas where there may be potential dangers, such as the kitchen or laundry room.
 It's important to set clear boundaries and consistently reinforce them with positive reinforcement and redirection.
 By doing so, you can create a safe and comfortable environment for your dog and avoid any accidents or unwanted behaviors.

 Cover Electrical Outlets and Wires